Colin Adams (mathematician): Work

 Among his earliest contributions is his theorem that the Gieseking manifold is the unique cusped hyperbolic 3-manifold of smallest volume.
 The proof utilizes horoball-packing arguments.
 Adams is known for his clever use of such arguments utilizing horoball patterns and his work would be used in the later proof by Chun Cao and G. Robert Meyerhoff that the smallest cusped orientable hyperbolic 3-manifolds are precisely the figure-eight knot complement and its sibling manifold.

 Adams has investigated and defined a variety of geometric invariants of hyperbolic links and hyperbolic 3-manifolds in general.
 He developed techniques for working with volumes of special classes of hyperbolic links.
 He proved augmented alternating links, which he defined, were hyperbolic.
 In addition, he has defined almost alternating and toroidally alternating links.
 He has often collaborated and published this research with students from SMALL, an undergraduate summer research program at Williams.

+In 1998, Adams received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.